mattbauer/delve_on_mac/README.md

 export GOPATH=$HOME/go
 export PATH=$GOPATH/bin:$PATH

-4.Then, open a new terminal window and install delve and the delve patch:
+4. Then, open a new terminal window and install delve and the delve patch:
 $ brew install go-delve/delve/delve

 5. Install the delve source code and patch (replace user.name with your username)